Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 	most sensible XML libraries and to the discussion of possible alternative parsing approaches as well as their implementation.

-(11:20-11:50) Stali Pie B+, Manu Raster
+(11:20-11:50) Stali Pi B+, Manu Raster

-	Report on readying Stali for the Raspberry Pie B+ (32 bit).
+	Report on readying Stali for the Raspberry Pi B+ (32 bit).
 It is also a story about monsters and maiden when we take into comparison other piles of code (kernels, distros etc.) and their build systems.
 Portability conceptions encountered en route are